Pelvic Prolapse Do’s and Don’ts: A Guide to Better Pelvic Health

 Bridge Pose Strengthens lower back and hips

-Incorporating these exercises helps promote better pelvic health.
-Remember to breathe normally while exercising and avoid straining.
+Breathe normally while exercising and avoid straining.
 With regular practice, you’ll likely notice improvements in both strength and comfort.
-Make pelvic floor exercises a priority for your well-being!

 Don’t: Lift Heavy Objects